ElvisWang2010/WROFE-2025/README.md

   </tr>
 </table>

+### Key Improvements Over Stock Design
+1. **Symmetry in Motion** – Both left and right wheels now turn at equal angles, reducing understeer/oversteer imbalance.
+2. **Reduced Backlash** – By using strong linkages and tightly toleranced 3D-printed parts, uncontrolled movement is minimized.
+3. **Strength & Durability** – The mounting frame distributes servo torque evenly, reducing wear and preventing chassis flex.
+4. **Precision Control** – The redesigned geometry allows finer servo adjustments to directly translate into steering corrections.

+### Manufacturing & Assembly
+- All parts were modeled in CAD and 3D-printed using high-strength PLA fillament.
+- Stainless steel screws and ball bearings were used in the knuckles to reduce friction and extend part life.
+- The servo linkage was reinforced with a metal rod to prevent bending under load.

 #### Potential Improvements:
-- Used a different material, PLA is brittle and PETG, ABS, or Nylon would've given more toughness and flexibility.
+- Use a different material, PLA is brittle and PETG, ABS, or Nylon would've given more toughness and flexibility.
-- Added more fillets on corners, reducing stress concentration and prevents cracks.
+- Adde more fillets on corners, reducing stress concentration and prevents cracks.
-- Implemented brass threaded inserts for screw holes rather than relying on bare plastic.
+- Implement brass threaded inserts for screw holes rather than relying on bare plastic.
-- Could have made knuckles thicker to prevent wear from constant movement.

 ## Servo Motor